lollypop27/sample_app/README.md

-# RoR Tutorial: Smaple application
+# RoR Tutorial: Sample application

 This is the sample application for the
 [*Ruby on Rails Tutorial: